 The screenplay’s power is in the heartfelt portrayals of Mandela by Freeman and Francois Pienaar, the rugby team’s captain, played by Matt Damon.
 Accents and movements from both, while overacted, are indeed effective for those who understand that neither man hails from the country.
-A unification message rings loud and clear throughout, despite the many webs of Mandela’s life and harmonious efforts that are not weaved into the script.
-Invictus’ highlight is a story of racial equality—not a biopic on Nelson Mandela.
+A unification message rings loud and clear throughout, despite the many webs of Mandela’s life and harmonious efforts that are not woven into the script.
+Invictus’ movie highlight is a story of racial equality—not a biopic on Nelson Mandela.
 This is its shining moment.

-Invictus receives a PARL
+Invictus (2009) review receives a PARL

 Readers May Also Like: